1. How does New Fund Offer work?

 Most investors seek mutual fund investment opportunities when the markets are at a peak.
 Whether it is gold or real estate, they desire to enter the market, assuming that it will rise further.
 But they also prefer lucrative investments that are available at a cheaper rate.
 The asset management companies (AMCs) try to capitalise on this mentality of investors.
 This is why people tend to go after the seemingly less expensive NFOs.

-The investors also find the NFOs a value for money proposition and subscribe it.
+The investors find the NFOs a value for money proposition and subscribe to them.
 Hence, the fund houses can achieve their goal of increasing their Asset Under Management (AUM).

 3. Things to consider as an investor